yuvalmGS/gigaspaces-wiki-jekyll/xap97/setting-jvm-location.markdown

 weight: 300
 ---

-{% summary %}Setting the `JAVA_HOME` parameter to tell GigaSpaces where the JDK is installed.{% endsummary %}

-GigaSpaces has a dependency on the `JAVA_HOME` environment variable being set.
+XAP has a dependency on the `JAVA_HOME` environment variable being set.
 Make sure you have an environment variable `JAVA_HOME` defined pointing to your JDK root directory.
 In the case of `JAVA_HOME` not being set, GigaSpaces script files will print an error message.

     YOU MUST SUPPLY A JAVA_HOME environment variable or set it in "<GigaSpaces installation>\bin\setenv"